-Personal computers, servers, workstations, and other products have semiconductors (i.e., memory chips) known as dynamic random access memory (DRAM).
+Personal computers, servers, workstations, other and products have semiconductors (i.e., memory chips) known as DRAM.
 DRAM holds temporary instructions and data available for quick access while the device is in use.
 Electronic products with DRAM are purchased by consumers, businesses, schools and government bodies throughout the world.